TopoSculpt: Betti-Steered Topological Sculpting of 3D Fine-grained Tubular Shapes: Experiments and Results

 \subsection{Dataset Information}

-We evaluate TopoSculpt on two challenging benchmarks of 3D fine-grained tubular anatomy: 1) \textbf{ATM'22 Pulmonary Airway Dataset} \cite{zhang2023multi,zhang2024airmorph}.
+We evaluate TopoSculpt on three challenging benchmarks of three-dimensional tubular anatomy: \\ \textbf{ATM'22 Pulmonary Airway Dataset}\cite{zhang2023multi,zhang2024airmorph}.
 This dataset comprises multi-site, multi-domain chest CT scans with detailed airway tree annotations.
 The airway labels capture complex branching structures, frequent bifurcations, and substantial variability in branch radii.
 For our experiments, we selected a subset of 150 CT scans, allocating 120 scans for training and validation and 30 scans for testing.
-Each CT scan is first clamped to the range of [-1000, 400] HU, followed by normalization to [0, 1].
-2) \textbf{TopCoW'24 Circle of Willis (CoW) Dataset} \cite{yang2024benchmarking}.
+Each CT scan is first clamped to the range of [-1000, 400] HU, followed by normalization to [0, 1].\\ \textbf{TopCoW'24 Circle of Willis (CoW) Dataset} \cite{yang2024benchmarking}.
 The Circle of Willis is a critical vascular network that provides collateral blood supply between the anterior and posterior circulations of the brain.
 In this study, we focused on structures satisfying the topological prior $\beta_{0}=1$.
 Accordingly, we selected 71 CTA cases from the TopCoW24 dataset, with 51 cases used for training and validation and 20 cases reserved for testing.
-Each CT scan is first clamped to the range of [-1000, 1800] HU, followed by normalization to [0, 1].
+Each CT scan is first clamped to the range of [-1000, 1800] HU, followed by normalization to [0, 1].\\ \textbf{ASOCA'23 Computed Tomography Coronary Angiography (CTCA) Dataset} \cite{gharleghi2023annotated}.
+CTCA contains 40 cases of computed tomography coronary angiography images with annotations of the coronary artery tree.
+The coronary artery tree is a complex vascular structure with numerous fine branches and high anatomical variability.
+We randomly selected 32 cases for training and validation and 8 cases for testing.
+Each CT scan is first clamped to the range of [-100, 500] HU, followed by normalization to [0, 1].